 Under President Barack Obama, the Food and Drug Administration (FDA) planned to require that all vaping products get preapproval from the agency, a lengthy process that can cost over $500,000 per product.
 Donald Trump's FDA briefly backed off that plan, only to return to it with reckless abandon after some vapers came down with a mysterious lung disease.
 It bumped up the date for when vaping products had to get FDA approval from 2022 to June 2020.
 The president also threw his support behind a ban on flavored vaping products, a move several states had already implemented.

 The cause of that mysterious lung disease now looks likely to be black market THC cartridges, not vaping itself.
-But this discovery has done little if anything to dampen enthusiasm for cracking down vaping.
+But this discovery has done little if anything to dampen enthusiasm for cracking down on vaping.

 The idea that the ubiquitous plastic straw would become the target of bans across the nation may have sounded far-fetched on January 1, 2010.
 But by the end of the decade, cities from Seattle to D.C. had laws against the little suckers.
 Indeed, the whole state of California made it illegal for full-service restaurants to offer customers a plastic straw unsolicited.
 Diners now have to explicitly request one.